 As you recall the event, your therapist will guide you in a scan to identify whether or not there are lingering physiological responses to the traumatic event.

 This phase will help prepare you for the upcoming week.
 Your therapist may ask you to keep track of any experiences or feelings you have that is related to your treatment.

 This occurs at the beginning of the following session.
-Your therapist will ask how your week went and will help you process any feels or occurrences that have come up during or after your last session.
+Your therapist will ask how your week went and will help you process any feelings or occurrences that came up during or after your last session.

 2. Is it safe?

 EMDR is considered a safe and effective therapy under a licensed professional.
-However, with any therapy or treatment there are possible side effects that could occur during or after treatment.
+However, with any therapy or treatment, there are possible side effects that could occur during or after.
 The potential side effects of EMDR are listed below under question 6.

 3. How many sessions of EMDR should I expect to find relief?

 Every client responds differently to EMDR.
-Some find relief after one session while others find relief after the 12th.
-Typically client find relief anywhere between the 6th and 12th session.
+Some find relief after one session, while others find relief after the 12th.
+Typically clients find relief anywhere between the 6th and 12th session.